mcqn/my-first-pcb/DesigningMyFirstBadgeLife/README.md

 ## 1. Installing Kicad

 Download the latest stable version of Kicad for your operating system from the [Kicad downloads page](http://kicad-pcb.org/download/).
+You should make sure it is at least v5.1.5 (that's what all the example files are saved as, if you want to compare them)

 ## 1. Build the schematic